 Clinical effectiveness of mistletoe extracts in the treatment of oncological disease has been widely studied, although many published studies have been of small size or lacked randomized controlled design.
 A 2011 review of 20 clinical trials of use of mistletoe in cancer found some with evidence of increased survival, some without survival impact, and most with improvement in quality of life—well-being or reduction in chemotherapy side effects.
 None showed any adverse impact on chemotherapy.3 A 2013 randomized study found increased duration of survival in patients with metastatic pancreatic cancer (4.8 v 2.7 months).4

-Patients receiving mistletoe therapy pay the IHP concierge fee and the costs of the mistletoe solutions.
-Encounters with the physician/PA and nurse are billed to insurance.
+Patients receiving mistletoe therapy pay our concierge fee and for their first package of the injection solution.
+Encounters with the physician/PA are billed to insurance.
+IV mistletoe infusions are not covered by insurance and payment is required at the time of service.

 - Molassiotis, A., P. Fernandez-Ortega, D. Pud, G. Ozden, J. A. Scott, V. Panteli and et al., Use of complementary and alternative medicine in cancer patients: a European survey.
 Ann Oncol Advance Access published online on February 2, doi:10.1093/annonc/mdi110 (2005).